hasarieddeen/TeraMIMO/README.md

 Note: The code assumes the presence of a few gases in the medium in its default mode.
-You can experiment with more combinations of gases by adding more .csv files for different gases from the folder "Molecular_Absorption", subfolder "Data_Full", to the subfolder "Data".
+You can experiment with more combinations of gases by adding more .csv files for different gases from the folder "Molecular_Absorption," subfolder "Data_Full," to the subfolder "Data,"